Zebra Mussel - Dreissena polymorpha

-The only similar mollusc with a similar shape is Mytilopsis leucophaeta but this is a brackish warter species and not found in Leicestershire or Rutland.
+The False Dark Mussel Mytilopsis leucophaeta also has a similar shape to the Zebra Mussel but this is a brackish water species and has not been found in Leicestershire or Rutland.

 Lakes, canals. reservoirs and slow rivers.
 It attaches itself to solid surfaces such as walls, stones and other mussels.
 It can colonise soft sediments if dead mussel shells provide sufficient substrate for it to attach to.
 Larvae are sensitive to UV light so it is not normally found below 1m in depth where it can form huge colonies.